Rush Limbo, the EIB network and the Limbo Institute for Advanced Conservative Studies.

 It's just, you know, connecting the wrong dots of different kinds of fears and opinions you have about immigration.

-He's concerned about defending and protecting the country.
+General Kelly, he's concerned about defending and protecting the country.

 He's the commander of the U.S. Southern Command.

-The honest analysis of what we're dealing with, and the skewed opinions of how we ought to deal with it.
+So anyway, you see how politics and political correctness has already come to dominate the honest analysis of what we're dealing with and the skewed opinions of how we ought to deal with it.

-Now let me go back.
+Now, let me go back.

-Uh not too distant a time.
+Not too distant a time.

-The President of the United States, when asked about ISIS, referred to them as the J.V. team.
+The President of the United States, when asked about ISIS, referred to them as the JV team.

 Not that important, not that big.